 I’m so excited to share the cover of my forthcoming prose poetry collection, Partial Genius, as well as the first blurb, which was written by my poetry hero Heather Derr-Smith.
 Thank you so much for your support!

 I love this book so much.
 A work of meticulous craft and profound originality, Mary Biddinger’s newest collection of prose poems is one of the best books I’ve read on our historical moment and the decades that led to it.
 PARTIAL GENIUS reads like a dossier of the psychological landscape of late capitalist America and the end of empire.
 In the tradition of John Ashbery, but wholly original in her own vision and voice, Biddinger draws from a deep well of poetic intellect and wit to illuminate the existential threats and imaginative possibilities of our collective self-destruction.
 In “The Subject Pool” the speaker watches a man tattoo AU COURANT around her thigh.
-The tattoo artists has no idea.
+The tattoo artist has no idea.
 Every poem is chock-full of revelations in every detail.
 Reading this book felt like sitting by the fire in some secret location with a double agent, smoking her pipe telling tales of all that went down right in front of our collective faces, while we were all driven to distraction by outrage.
 To paraphrase Kim Gordon of Sonic Youth, She’s got it all in this book. –Heather Derr-Smith

 A new year always feels fresh, and I’m entering this one with a lot of goals.
 There’s a new poetry collection in the works, and I’ll be teaching two of my favorite classes, both at the undergrad level (advanced poetry writing and writers on writing).
 This will also be my last semester of a six-year gig as assistant chair and undergraduate advisor in my department, which means that starting in the fall I’ll teach more, spend less time in office hours, and hang out at the Press instead of the advising office.
 I am looking forward to this, though have a lot of book management to attend to in the meantime (moving them from one office to the next).